 We may employ other companies and individuals to perform functions on our behalf.
 They have access to personal information needed to perform their functions, but may not use it for other purposes.

 The Carnegie Endowment for International Peace uses any information voluntarily given by our users or donors to enhance their experience in our network of sites, whether to provide interactive or personalized elements on the sites or to better prepare future content based on the interests of our users.

 As stated above, we use information that users voluntarily provide in order to send out electronic newsletters and to enable users to participate in surveys and forums.
 We send out newsletters to subscribers on a regular schedule (depending on the newsletter), and occasionally send out special editions, event-related emails, and announcements when we think subscribers might be particularly interested in something we are doing.
 The Carnegie Endowment for International Peace never shares mailing lists with any third parties.

-When we use tracking information to determine which areas of our sites users like and don't like based on traffic to those areas, we do not track what individual users read, but rather how well each page performs overall.
+When we use tracking information to determine which areas of our sites users like and don’t like based on traffic to those areas, we do so to get a sense of trends and how well each page performs overall.
 This helps us continue to build a better service for you.
 We track search terms entered in Search function as one of many measures of what interests our users.
-But we don't track which terms a particular user enters.
+But we don’t track which terms a particular user enters.

 We do not sell or share donor information that we collect either offline or online with outside parties.